dougdyson/form-wizard/docs/notes.md

 # Welcome to BlockDocs!
 This project started as a demonstration of basic form handling in React using Yup for form validation.
 Now, going to finish it up as a configurable web3 form wizard.
-Polygon blockchain.
+Polygon sidechain.

 ## Scope
 - connect to wallet